 Grief changes everything

-It doesn't matter if you are navigating the death of a loved one, a painful divorce, a sudden job loss, or a major life transition.
-The result is often the same: a profound, overwhelming isolation.
+Whether it’s the death of a loved one, a painful divorce, a sudden job loss, or a major life transition.
+The result is often the same: profound, overwhelming isolation.

-In our culture, people usually say "I’m sorry for your loss," but they don’t know what to do next.
-As a result, the person grieving is left to carry their pain, and figure out how to move forward with little support.
+People usually say "I’m sorry for your loss," but they don’t know what to do next.
+The person grieving is left to carry their pain, and figure out how to move forward with little support.

-We give grievers a voice, and their community a practical way to step in, so we can all start healing together.
+We give people navigating loss a voice, and their community a practical way to step in, so the healing can begin.

 Featured in